Double Vision

 - Where Advanced Technology Meets Compassionate Care

-We have experience successfully treating double vision with scleral contact lenses.
-We utilize advanced and specialized technology which collects up to 240,000 unique data points in order to design a fully customized specialty contact lens.
-This technology combined with longer than normal exam slots, and one-on-one interaction from an experienced and caring doctor allow for the best possible outcome for patients with double vision.
+At the Raleigh Contact Lens Institute, we have experience treating double vision with custom scleral contact lenses.
+Using advanced technology that captures up to 240,000 unique data points, we design lenses tailored to each patient.
+Combined with extended exam times and one-on-one care from experienced doctors, this approach provides the best possible outcomes for patients with double vision.

-- Eye Misalignment – Conditions such as strabismus, where the eyes are not properly aligned, can result in double vision
+- Eye Misalignment – Conditions like strabismus, where eyes are not aligned.

-- Neurological Issues – Conditions affecting the nerves or muscles controlling eye movement, such as cranial nerve palsies or myasthenia gravis, may lead to double vision
+- Neurological Issues – Disorders affecting eye muscles or nerves, such as cranial nerve palsy or myasthenia gravis.

-- Corrective Lenses – Prescription glasses can address refractive errors which may be contributing to double vision
+- Corrective Lenses – Prescription glasses can correct refractive errors that may contribute to double vision.

-- Vision Therapy – Exercises and therapies aimed at improving eye coordination and alignment
+- Vision Therapy – Exercises designed to improve eye coordination and alignment.

-- Prism Lenses – Prismatic glasses or lenses can manipulate light entering the eyes, aligning the images and reducing double vision
+- Prism Lenses – Prismatic glasses or lenses bend light to align images and reduce double vision.

-- Surgery – In some cases, surgical interventions may be recommended to correct misalignments or address underlying issues
+- Surgery – In certain cases, surgical procedures may be recommended to correct eye misalignment or other underlying issues.

 for Optimizing Vision with Double Vision?